massalabs/massa-sc-runtime/docs/Tutorial:-How-to-create-a-smart-contract-on-Massa.md

 > This tutorial doesn't assume any existing knowledge of the Massa protocol.

-In this tutorial we will go through all the steps required to create a smart-contract on Massa.
-We will cover all the steps by building a small game on Massa: a decentralized Tictactoe!
+In this tutorial, we will go through all the steps required to create a smart-contract on Massa.
+We will cover all the steps by building a small game on Massa: a decentralized Tic-tac-toe!

 This tutorial is divided into several parts:
 - [Writing your smart-contract](#Writing-your-smart-contract) will